shinwookim/SP2023-Notes/1550/System Calls.md

 As an aside, since the presence of the `func` field allows for more R-type instructions, to not waste the limited J or I type instructions, syscalls are technically R-type instructions.

 At its core, when an app makes a system call, the operating system does some conditional work to determine if the app has access to the requested resource.
-If the condition is met, the OS will do the work requested, and if the condition is not met (due to security policies, resource usage, etc.), the OS will decline to do the work.$$\verb|Operating System = if (condition) {do_work;}|$$
+If the condition is met, the OS will do the work requested, and if the condition is not met (due to security policies, resource usage, etc.), the OS will decline to do the work.$$\verb|Operating System = if (condition) {do OS_task;}|$$
 ### Preventing apps from bypassing the OS
 If the OS is just software (built out of the same instruction set), how do we prevent someone from programming an app to skip the middle man (OS) and do the work itself?
 I.e., how can we grant authority to the OS to control the resources which it has domain over?

-Recall that th e instruction set defines the things that a processor can do.
+Recall that the instruction set defines the things that a processor can do.
 However, if we examine closely, the instruction set is partitioned into at least (and most often exactly) two sections for the sake of giving the OS authority.
 ## Dual Mode
 1. There is the **User mode instructions**/**Protected mode instructions** which are the instructions that our user program runs.
 2. And there is the **Kernel mode instructions**/**Privileged mode instructions** which the operating system runs.
 Note that some architectures may have more than 2 partitions (e.g., x86 has 4 partitions called ring 0, ... ring 3).
 However, for our purposes, we will consider the instruction set to be partitioned into 2 parts.

 Although most instructions (User/Protected mode) can be run by all programs, some instructions (Kernel/Privileged mode) can only be run in kernel mode.
 Up until now, all the instructions we've written were user/protected mode instructions.
-* Note that the Kernel, here, refers to the core space of operating system instructions, and will be used synonymously with the OS for now.
+* (Note that the Kernel, here, refers to the core space of operating system instructions, and will be used synonymously with the OS for now.)
 When a kernel mode instruction is called, the processor distinguished which mode we are in to determine if it is allowed to run that instruction.
 A single bit flag inside the machine status register stores which mode we are in.
 If we are in kernel mode, the processor can run both user mode and kernel mode instructions.
 However, if we are in user mode, the processor can only run user mode instructions.

 But what if we are in user mode, but call a kernel mode instructions?
 Well, that depends on what instruction is called.
 Historically and least desirably, x86 simply ignored these calls (which caused problems when trying to virtualize x86).
 However, in modern architectures (such as MIPS, and many x86 instructions), a call to an unauthorized instruction will raise an **exception** (e.g., Integer division by zero, Page fault).
 The exception tells the operating system, which usually sends a signal to the process (which by default crashes the process).